Ph.D. Cornell University

 Areas of Research

-- Indigenous, indie-inspired, European, and global dialogues in modern and contemporary Indonesian art
+- Indigenous, indic-inspired, European, and global dialogues in modern and contemporary Indonesian art

 - Pre-Colonial and Post Colonial shifts in S/SE Asian art